gphilipp/streaming-applications-gitops/README.md

 ## Create a local Kubernetes cluster

 Next up, create a cluster
 ```shell
 kind create cluster --name staging
 ```

-We're also going to use `kubectl` just as a handy file creation tool and also to peek into the cluster to see what's going on.
+We're going to use `kubectl` just as a handy file creation tool and also to peek into the cluster to see what's going on.
 ```sh
 brew install kubectl
 ```